18F/eng-hiring/_pages/resume-review.md

 You’re looking to see:

-- Does the candidate clearly list what their responsibilities were in that role?
+- What were the candidate's responsibilities in that role?

 - What were their accomplishments relative to those responsibilities?

-- Are (some) of those responsibilities relevant to the job they’re applying for?
-You’ll look at this in more details next, so this is just a quick pass looking for obvious hits.
+- Are these applicable to the crediting plan you've got in front of you?
+If so, make a note of the relevant items on the checklist or wherever else you're talking notes.

-Candidates who can’t clearly indicate what their job was and don’t have clear accomplishments are unlikely to be strong, and should get low scores.
-Similarly, candidates who didn’t have jobs with responsibilities reasonably similar to what they’re are required for the role should get low scores.
+Candidates who don't clearly indicate what their job was and don’t have clear accomplishments will get low scores -- you're looking for specifics that match the crediting plan.

-At this point, you only need to proceed if you haven’t already decided “no”.
-The next steps are about separating high scores from low scores.

 ### 3. Review relevant experience

 Next, look to see how well their submission aligns with the requirements for the job.
-This is more time consuming -- it can take 3-5 minutes, less as you get better -- but fairly simple: one by one, take the job requirements from the job description and scoring guides, and compare against the roles the candidate has had in the past.
+This is the time consuming part, but as you get more familiar with each crediting plan it'll get quicker.

+One by one, take the criteria from the job scoring guides, and compare against the experience the candidate has cites.
+As you find relevant experience, mark it off.

-See below under [Scoring the candidate](#scoring-the-candidate) for how to map experience here to score.
-In general, the scoring guide will tell you how to do this.
+### 4. Bonus items

+If you've got a candidate who's already clearly qualified (e.g. has shown 4+ criteria in each competency already), you can skip this step.
+But if not, you can look at a candidate's cited volunteer work, open source contributions, and the like -- there may be additional relevant experience there.

 ## Scoring the candidate

-Once you've reviewed the resume, you'll need to submit a formal review and score.
-Each job will come with a formal scoring guide that'll list a series of competancies, the required criteria for each competancy, and an evaluation guide for that area.
-For example, you might see something like:
+Once you've reviewed the resume and found all the relevant experience, you'll need to submit a formal review and score.
+There will be a Google Form for the role that you'll fill this information into, and you'll score according to the scoring guide (see [crediting plans](#crediting-plans), above, for details

-    > **Teapot Engineering Skill (GS-15 level)**

-    > **Criteria for job readiness**:
-    > - Cites experience with building teapots using clay, cast iron, and wood.
-    > - Cites experience delivering teapots for various group sizes, including individual and large parties.
-    > - Cites pouring experience with teapots that are short and stout.

-    > **Evaluation**:
-    > (20) Yes, the candidate has studied this exact subject before, has done exactly what the job demands, and has mastered all the tools and skills needed.
-(Demonstrates 2+ of the Criteria for Job Readiness at the GS-15 level)
-    > (14) Yes, the candidate likely has the skills, education and/or experience to be job ready.
-(Demonstrates 1-2 of the Criteria for Job Readiness  at the GS-15 level)
-    > (0) No, the candidate does not have the skills, education and/or experience to be job ready.
-(Demonstrates 0 Criteria for Job Readiness )

-In other words, a score of (20) means the candidate is highly qualfied, a score of (14) means "somewhat qualfied", and a score of (0) is "not qualified".

-Each position will have its own scoring guide, which you'll need to follow for each compentancy.